LJ Bonham is a semi-subsistence hunter, hunting magazine editor, and firearms enthusiast who lives in the Rocky Mountains.

 Trajectory in this test is defined as Maximum Point Blank Range (MPBR): the distance over which a bullet rises three inches above sight line and then drops three inches below to hit within a six-inch kill box.
 Imagine a bullet arcing through a six-inch diameter pipe for a certain distance and you have the idea.

-Effective range in this test is the minimum impact energy recommended for a humane kill on deer sized game (1200 ft-lbs.), and the minimum velocity most hunting bullets require for reliable expansion (1800 fps).
-If the minimum energy range exceeds the minimum expansion range, the minimum expansion range becomes the maximum effective range since unexpanded bullets are much less effective regardless how much energy they possess.
+The effective range in this test is the minimum impact energy recommended for a humane kill on deer-sized game (1200 ft-lbs.), and the minimum velocity most hunting bullets require for reliable expansion (1800 fps).
+If the minimum energy range exceeds the minimum expansion range, the minimum expansion range becomes the maximum effective range since unexpanded bullets are much less effective regardless of how much energy they possess.

 All calculations were based on either the most suitable Nosler AccuBond™ bullet unless otherwise noted.
-The AccuBond is a good all-round hunting bullet with high ballistic coefficients (BCs) and terminal performance similar to the time-tested Nosler Partition™.
+The AccuBond is a good all-around hunting bullet with high ballistic coefficients (BCs) and terminal performance similar to the time-tested Nosler Partition™.
 Both BC and sectional density (SD) are noted for each bullet tested.
-BC quantifies a bullet’s aerodynamic efficiency, and SD predicts relative ability to penetrate into a game animal; the larger each number, the better.
-Most experts agree BCs around .450, or higher, make bullets fly flatter and drift less in cross-winds.
+BC quantifies a bullet’s aerodynamic efficiency, and SD predicts the relative ability to penetrate into a game animal; the larger each number, the better.
+Most experts agree that BCs around .450 or higher make bullets fly flatter and drift less in cross-winds.
 SDs greater than .230 are preferred for big game bullets.

 Points were awarded as follows: